Aamir Khan: Personal life

-As a practising Muslim, he along with his mother Zeenat, performed Hajj, an annual Islamic pilgrimage to Mecca, Saudi Arabia, and a mandatory religious duty for Muslims, in 2013.
 His former wife Rao is a Hindu.
 In March 2015, he stated that he quit non-vegetarian food and adopted a vegan lifestyle after being inspired by her.

 Before pursuing a full-time acting career, Aamir Khan was an avid tennis player.
 He played professionally in state level championships in the 1980s and became a state level tennis champion prior to entering a full-time acting career.
 In 2014, he participated in an exhibition match for the International Premier Tennis League, playing doubles with grand slam winners Roger Federer and Novak Djokovic, as well as Sania Mirza.

 His children have also ventured into the entertainment industry.
 In September 2019, Ira announced on social media that she would be directing a theatrical production, her first, a version of Euripides' Medea.
 Veteran actress Sarika, ex-wife of Kamal Haasan, and her daughter Akshara Haasan produced the play, and Khan's sister Farhat Dutta had painted a poster for its promotion.
+His elder son Junaid made his acting debut in the Hindi film Maharaj.

+On 13 March 2025, Khan has publicly introduced Gauri Spratt as his girlfriend at his 60th birthday party, confirming their 18-month relationship.